 To initiate this process the individual or proxy (i.e., colleges/library, Student Government Association, Staff Council, presidential appointee) should notify the Chair of the Subcommittee on Nominations in writing (electronic forms are acceptable).

 II.Section 2.
-Election of Senators
+Election of Elected Faculty Senators.

 II.Section2.A.
 Elected Faculty Senators.
 The thirty-seven (37) elected faculty senators shall be determined as follows.